Purdue-Artificial-Intelligence-in-Music/vip-pd/PD 1 Intro to lab servers, GitHub, etc.md

 In this section we will learn how to access the lab's servers.

-First, if you are not on campus, you will need to install the [Cisco AnyConnect VPN](https://it.purdue.edu/newsroom/2020/200316-webvpn.php) to access Purdue servers remotely.
+First, if you are not on the Purdue academic campus, you will need to install the [Cisco AnyConnect VPN](https://it.purdue.edu/newsroom/2020/200316-webvpn.php) to access Purdue servers remotely.
 Once it is installed, you should login with your Purdue career account credentials to establish the connection.
 You will need to accept a 2FA Duo Mobile request for this.

 Next, we will use the *ssh* command to establish a connection to the server.
 For this tutorial we will be using our lab server called *ee230lnx04.ecn.purdue.edu*.
 We have several other servers as well, but they are somewhat slower and should only be used if *ee230lnx04* is at capacity.